gregheffner/k8-nginx-webpage/README.md

 # Kubernetes Installation Guide on Ubuntu 22.04

+There are 3 readme.md files (steps) in this repo.
+This one shows how to install.
+The second step configures the cluster.
+The third step sets up monitoring with Lens.

 ## Prerequisites
 -Three servers running an Ubuntu OS I used a VM and 2 physical PC's reimaged -Minimum 2 GB RAM and 2 Core CPUs on each node